SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 >>> Exception!
 DepthCalculatorVisitor does not understand visitMethodNode:
 ```

+- The first statement, as we have seen above, has a depth of 2.
+- The second statement, however, has depth of 3, because the receiver of the `+` message is a message itself.
+- The final depth of the method is then 5: 1 for the method node, 1 for the sequence node, and 3 for the statements.

-To calculate the above, we need to implement three other visiting methods: `visitMethodNode:`, `visitSequenceNode:` and `visitSelfNode:`.
+To calculate the above, we need to implement three other visiting methods: `visitMethodNode:`, `visitSequenceNode:`, and `visitSelfNode:`.
 Since for the first two kind of nodes we have to iterate over all children in the same way, let's implement these similarly to our `visitMessageNode:`.
-Self nodes are variables, so they are leafs in our tree, and can be implemented as similarly to literals.
+Self nodes are variables, so they are leaves in our tree, and can be implemented as similarly to literals.

 ```
 DepthCalculatorVisitor >> visitMethodNode: aMethodNode